 Permaculture design techniques include herb spirals, hugelkultur garden beds, keyhole and mandala gardens, sheet mulching, growing grain without tillage, each plant serving multiple purposes, and creating swales on contour to hold water high on the landscape.

-- Biodynamics.
-Biodynamics incorporates ecological and holistic growing practices that are based upon the philosophy of “anthroposophy.”
-Biodynamics emphasizes the importance of reducing the use of off-site inputs (such as importing soil fertility) by generating the necessary health and fertility for food production onsite.
-It also places great importance on working with the natural phenomenon of the cosmos and its influences upon the heath of the soil, plants, and animals .
+It also places great importance on working with the natural phenomenon of the cosmos and its influences upon the heath of the soil, plants, and animals during different moon and sun cycles.

 These innovative farming techniques involve the growing of plants without soil, nourishing the plants through specialized nutrients that are added to water.

 In hydroponic systems, crops are grown with the roots directly in a mineral solution or with the roots in an inert medium like gravel or perlite.

 Aquaponics combines the raising of aquatic animals (such as fish) with the growing of hydroponic crops.
 In aquaponic systems, the water containing the waste material from the aquaculture fish is used to nourish the hydroponic plants.
 After the water is used by the plants, the water is then recirculated back into the system to be reused by the fish.

 Both hydroponic and aquaponic systems are available in a variety of scales, from small home-scale systems to commercial-scale systems.

 #4 Urban agriculture